reserve-protocol/protocol/docs/system-design.md

 The max trade slippage is a percentage value that describes the maximum deviation from oracle prices that any trade can clear at.
 Oracle prices have ranges of their own; the maximum trade slippage permits additional price movement beyond the worst-case oracle price.

-Anticipated value: `0.02e18` = 2%
+Default value: `0.02e18` = 2%
 Mainnet reasonable range: 1e12 to 1e18

 ### `shortFreeze`

 Dimension: `{s}`

-The number of seconds an initial freeze lasts.
+The number of seconds a short freeze lasts.
 Governance can freeze forever.

-Anticipated value: `259200` = 3 days
+Default value: `259200` = 3 days
 Mainnet reasonable range: 3600 to 2592000 (1 hour to 1 month)

 ### `longFreeze`

 Dimension: `{s}`

-The number of seconds a freeze extensions freeze lasts.
-A long freeze / extension can only occur during a short freeze.
+The number of seconds a long freeze lasts.
+Long freezes can be disabled by removing all addresses from the `LONG_FREEZER` role.

-Anticipated value: `2592000` = 30 days
+Default value: `2592000` = 30 days
 Mainnet reasonable range: 86400 to 31536000 (1 day to 1 year)

 ### `issuanceRate`